dmbarbour/glas/docs/GlasDesign.md

 Further, dynamic code can be indirectly supported via 'accel:prog-eval' and 'accel:prog-type'.
 Here 'accel:prog-type' simplifies reuse of a prog value by caching arity analysis, JIT compilation, and other one-off steps.

 To resist silent performance degradation (across ports, runtime versions, etc.), the runtime or compiler should report an error where requested acceleration is unrecognized or unsupported.
-To recover portability, 'accel:opt:Op' permits silent fallback to the 'do:P' implementation.
-A prioritized list of fallbacks can be represented as `prog:(accel:opt:Option1, do:prog:(accel:opt:Option2, do:EtCetra))`.
+We might use 'accel:opt:Model' to explicitly indicate that acceleration is optional.

-Ideally, the glas system will verify that 'accel:Op' and 'do:P' truly represent the same behavior.
+Ideally, the glas system will automatically verify that the program and accelerator have the same behavior.
 Although full verification via static analysis or exhaustive testing is often difficult, we can at least introduce unit tests and perhaps some fuzz testing or random sample testing.

 ### Stowage